JupiterRider/ffi/README.md

 Any 64-bit Linux distribution should work.

 ### Software
-libffi is preinstalled on most distributions, because it is a dependency of Python and Ruby.
+[libffi](https://github.com/libffi/libffi) is preinstalled on most distributions, because it is also a dependency of Python and Ruby.
 If not, you can install it explicitly:

 #### Debian 12, Ubuntu 22.04, Ubuntu 24.04
 ```bash